yacineMahdid/artificial-intelligence-and-machine-learning/README.md

-# Artificial Intelligence from Scratch
+# Artificial Intelligence and Machine Learning
-This is a repository of artificial intelligence algorithm that were coded from scratch in different languages including Java, Python and C++.
+This is a repository of artificial intelligence projects I've been working on from time to time.
+You can find algorithm that were coded from scratch in different languages including Java, Python and C++.
 The algorithm range from classical artificial intelligence search algorithm to machine learning and deep learning algorithm.
 If you would like to have a certain algorithm coded and explained you are welcome to open up an [issue](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/issues).

+I also have implementation of ai/ml to real world project, see the table of content below for a sneak-peak of the projects!

 ## Table of Content
 - [Deep Learning from Scratch in Python](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/tree/master/Deep%20Learning%20from%20Scratch%20in%20Python) ⚙ : Implementation of all the components of a deep neural network including perceptron, gradientd escent, backpropagation, forward propagation etc.